lkrych/linux_notes/chapters/7_network.md

 2. Devices on an Ethernet network **send messages in frames**, which are wrappers around the data sent.
 A frame contains the origin and destination MAC address.

 A frame doesn't leave a single network.
 However, at routers, the routers take the data out of a frame, repackage it in a new frame, and send it to a host on a different physical network.

+### Kernel Network Interfaces

+The physical and Internet layers must be connected in a way that allows the Internet layer to retain its hardware-independent flexibility.
+The **Linux kernel maintains its own division between the two layers** and **provides communication standards for linking them** called a **kernel network interface**.

+When you configure a network interface, you l**ink an IP address from the network layer with the hardware identification in the physical layer**.

+Network interfaces have names that usually indicate the kind of hardware underneath, such as `eth0` (first Ethernet card) and `wlan0` (wireless interface).

+The [`ifconfig`](#view-your-ip-address) command shows network interfaces.
+The left side shows the name, the right side contains settings and statistics for the interface. `ifconfig` was designed primarily to view and configure the software layers of a network interface.
+To dig deeper into the hardware and physical layer, use something like `ethtool`.

+### Network Interface Configuration

+To actually connect a Linux machine to the Internet, you or a piece of software must do the following:

+1. Connect the network hardware and ensure that the kernel has a driver for it.
+If the driver is present, `ifconfig -a` displays a kernel network interface corresponding to the hardware.
+2. Perform any additional physical layer setup, such as choosing a network name or password.
+3. Bind an IP address and netmask to the kernel network interface so that the kernel's device drivers (physical layer) and Internet subsystems (Internet layer) can talk to each other.
+4. Add any additional necessary routes, including the default gateway.

+Although most systems used to configure the network in their boot mechanisms -- and many still do -- the dynamic nature of modern networks means that most machines don't have static IP addresses.
+Rather than storing the IP address and other network information on your machine, **your machine gets this information from somewhere on the local physical network** when it first attaches.

+Dynamic Host Configuration Protocol (DHCP) do the basic network layer configuration on typical clients.
+This is nice and simplified, in the real world (especially when dealing with wireless connections), things are more complicated.
+In Linux, a system service that can monitor physical networks and choose and configure kernel network interfaces is used.